AA0100000101000001/Omnitrix/README.md

 ✅ Use Micro switches instead of Encoder
 ✅ Power reduction code
 ✅ Make Schematic using EasyEDA
+☐ Find cheaper components
+☐ Create Omnitrix graphics library for GC9A01 driver that uses SVG images
 ☐ Power reduction code and pin rearangement for LCD display
+☐ Make rotary encoder mechanism with micro switches
+☐ Rewrite code to use GPIO interrupts
 ☐ GPIO pins as Vcc for inputs to reduce energy when in Deep Sleep
 ☐ RGB LEDs
 ☐ Increase resistance of voltage dividers